-CONVEYING BELT ALIGNMENT-HEAD END
+CONVEYING BELT ALIGNMENT - HEAD END

 - A misaligned belt will track toward the loose side.
-Set the tracking by loosening the jam nut on the tight side and using the bearing position bolt to move the end of the head roller toward the tail.
-Tighten the jam nut when the belt is centered on the head roller. - 2.
+Set the tracking by loosening the jam nuts on the tight side and using the bearing position bolt to move the end of the head roller toward the tail.
+The same method is used on the transition rollers pictured below.
+Tighten the jam nuts when the belt is centered on the head roller.
+When installing a new belt, start out with the pointer in the center of the hole. - 2.
 Run the belt and check the tracking again.
 Loosen the tight side slightly again if required.
 Repeat the adjusting and checking procedure until the belt centers on the input end roller and remains centered when running. - 3.
 Always repeat this aligning procedure when installing a new belt.
 Check frequently during the first 10 hours of operation.
 After 10 hours, the belt is normally seated and checking the alignment can be done less frequently.